matthewomccorkle/matthewomccorkle.github.io/_posts/#2022-06-17-day_012_instaloader.md

 Below you can see I downloaded 11 posts from the instagram page.

-The information included: all of the posts media, the posts captions and the json associated with each post day.
+The information included: all of the posts media, the posts captions, and the json associated with each post day.

 Note how many requests instaloader was going to complete 7164, the same amount of posts on the instagram page.
-In a matter of minutes I could have downlaoded every aspect of the Instagram's instagram page and had that information for as my own archive.
+In a matter of minutes, I could have downloaded every aspect of Instagram's instagram page and had that information as my own archive.

 ![](https://raw.githubusercontent.com/matthewomccorkle/matthewomccorkle.github.io/master/_posts/assets/100%20tools/instaloader/instaloader1.PNG)